 Stocks broadly were dented by renewed fears of a global economic slowdown -- which for banks can translate to curbed loan demand, reduced corporate appetite for growth through acquisition and falling investor appetite for risk.

-Trepidation about the European debt crisis spread to French banks on Wednesday, leading a Societe Generale
+Trepidation about the European debt crisis spread to French banks on Wednesday, leading a Societe Generale <SOGN.PA> spokeswoman to deny rumors of trouble, and had a spillover effect on US financial institutions.

-Societe General, where U.S. traders have focused their attention, fell 21 percent and BNP Paribas SA
+Societe General, where U.S. traders have focused their attention, fell 21 percent and BNP Paribas SA <BNPP.PA> lost 13 percent.

 "Bank stocks tend to reflect investors' outlook on the economy," said Jason Goldberg, a bank analyst at Barclays Capital.
 "Citi and BofA are two of the more global U.S. banks."